BENJiDevil/BENJiDevil/README.md

 :bomb: Specialize in Front-End Development but also use ModxRevo as CMS

 I believe I'm a quick learner, so I will be happy to work in new area.

-For more information check my [personal page.](https://benjidevil.github.io/)
+For more information check my [:point_right: personal page.](https://benjidevil.github.io/)